 Germany’s renewable energy industry is one of the world’s most innovative and successful.
 The country hosts the most renowned wind power companies in the world.
 The companies have played a significant role in the transition to renewable energy systems.
 The government has also been supportive of the different agencies endorsing renewable energy.

 Renewable energy is playing a critical role in combating climate change.
-The burning of fossil fuel to get energy has impacted the environment negatively.
+The burning of fossil fuels to get energy has impacted the environment negatively.
 It has increased the emission of greenhouse gases, leading to global warming.
 Fortunately, most nations in the world are looking to incorporate renewable energy technologies to generate sustainable energy.
 Some countries are steps ahead, but they are doing all they can to ensure that the entire globe benefits from sustainable energy.
 China, Finland, and Germany are only a few of the countries that have made remarkable progress in the renewable energy sector.